KHANDLE-STAR-LA90/KHANDLE-STAR-LA90/Measures/Discrimination/Everyday Discrimination/README.md

-Variables related to every day discrimination
+Variables related to everyday discrimination